marcvaneijk/azure-rm-guidelines/README.md

   "storageAccountName": "[concat(uniquestring(resourceGroup().id),'storage')]"
 }
 	```

+	Templates should take account of storageAccounts throughput constraints and deploy across multiple storageAccounts where necessary.
+Solution templates should distribute virtual machine disks across multiple storage accounts to avoid platform throttling.

 9. If you use Storage in your template, Create a parameter to specify the **storage** namespace.
 Set the default value of the parameter to **core.windows.net**.
 Additional endpoints can be specified in the allowed value property.